buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 this requirement.

 #### Volcano
-volcano uses JobInfo as the basic unit for scheduling and is naturally friendly to gang.
+Volcano uses JobInfo as the basic unit for scheduling and is naturally friendly to gang.
 However, the scheduler is very different from the community from the data structure to the process, which lead negative compatibility with the native k8s community.

 ### Goals